gstonge/gstonge.github.io/about.md

  A selection of my academic interests would include stochastic processes, critical phenomena, complex networks, Bayesian statistics and computation.
 I am interested in complex systems in general, in understanding how they shape our lives, and how we can aspire to decipher them.

-My doctoral research is mainly about developping analytical and computational methods to study **binary-state stochastic processes on complex networks**.
+My doctoral research is mainly about developping analytical and computational methods to study **binary-state contagion processes on complex networks**.
 Random graph models, statistical inference, and the general study of dynamics on networks are also among my current research interests.

-In my free time, I enjoy climbing, training, hiking.
+I enjoy climbing, training, hiking, cooking, beer, whisky and coffee.

-<b class="gray-box"><a href="/assets/resume/st-onge_cv_en.pdf">Resume (Updated November 2020)</a></b>
+<b class="gray-box"><a href="/assets/resume/st-onge_cv_en.pdf">Resume (Updated March 2021)</a></b>

 <br>
 <table cellspacing="0" cellpadding="0" class="table-about table-collabs">